husikl/ist_ros/RunWithROS.md

-# Online Segmentation and Tracking with ROS
+This document provides a guide on how to run the ROS_IST given the image topic published by a camera sensor.
-This document provides a detailed guide on how to perform segmentation and tracking using ROS.
+First, make sure that the Anaconda environment where the ROS_IST is installed is initialized prior to running the scripts below.

-First, run the following command to start the ROS master:
+Next, check that ROS master is running or run the following command to start the ROS master in a terminal:
 ```
 roscore
 ```

 ## Publishing
-Next, create a new terminal and run the following command to start the ROS node for online masking and tracking:
+Next, create a new terminal and run the following command to start the ROS node that will subscribe to the camera image topic:
 ```
 python segment_and_track_ros.py --input_topic /image_topic
 ```
 Please specify the ROS topic of the image in `--input_topic`.
 Additionally, you can use `--camera_param` to input a resized or cropped image to the model to speed up the process.

-A blank Tkinter window will pop up.
+A blank Tkinter window for GUI will pop up.

-Next, start target selection in another terminal:
+Next,  to initialize the GUI for target selection, initialize the rosservice in another terminal:
 ```
 rosservice call /init_segmentation "{}"
 ```